waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

 Waggle team will provide an example dataset for cloud segmentation for users of this plugin.
 Users can download the images from google drive or relevant method:

-For internal users who has access to the Alien Machine, The images are in `/storage/sunspot/resized/train/images`.

-The RGB images must be stored in `images` folder, and labeled images must be stored in `gt_images`.
+For internal users who has access to the Alien Machine, users can copy images from `/storage/sunspot/resized/train`.
+The RGB images are stored in `images` folder, and labeled images are stored in `gt_images`.
 If the name is funcky, we can change this later.

-Recommended number of images is 1,000 per classes according to TensorFlow, but user can try with less number of images.
+3) Preparing Class List

-With the images,`class_names.list` is required to be stored in the same folder where the `images` and `gt_images` exist.
+With the images,`class_names.list` is required.
+The list need to be stored in the same folder where the `images` and `gt_images` exist.
 The `class_names.list` is the name of classes that the users target to train for.
 For example, to train a model for cloud segmentation, the `class_names.list` will be:
 ```
 sky
 cloud
 ```

+4) Preparing Class Color List

-If the color of the class follows Pascal or [Cityscape](https://arxiv.org/pdf/1604.01685.pdf) images or users use waggle cloud images set, then it does not require `color_names.list` which contians color configuration for each class (R, G, B).
-However the docker does not support for other color configuration rather than Pascal or Cityscape yet.
+If the color of the class follows Pascal or [Cityscape](https://arxiv.org/pdf/1604.01685.pdf) images, or users use waggle cloud images set, then it does not require `class_colors.list` which contians color configuration for each class (R, G, B).
+However this segmentation version does not support for other color configuration rather than Pascal or Cityscape as for 4/10/2020.

-3) Preparing Model Configuration
+5) Preparing Model Configuration

 The `config.list` is the configuration of the training such as maximum iteration (`max_iteration`), learning rate (`lr`),  director name for saving logs and models under `/storage` folder (`log_dir`), and so on.
 An example of a configuration for training Resnet based fcn101 network is provided below:
 ```